Basic Wilderness Survival

 This 2-day / 1-night course is designed to teach the fundamentals of wilderness survival so that you can expedite your rescue and return home with pride.

 The goal of Basic Wilderness Survival is to provide you the skills and knowledge to respond with confidence to emergencies in remote or austere environments.
-We will accomplish this by teaching you the same approach to survival that is taught in the U.S. military to bring home its valuable personnel by emphasizing proper preparedness, adaptability, and a realistic approach to improvisation.
+We will accomplish this by teaching you the same approach to survival that is taught in the U.S. military to bring home its valuable personnel.
+We will emphasize proper preparedness, adaptability, and a realistic approach to improvisation.
 We will also help you to make better decisions by showing you how to best manage the Seven Priorities of any wilderness emergency.

 Shelter Lesson